sherifi/opentender/README.md

 # Tools

-* Scraper - The data in the Digiwhist Project is provided by a REST API.
+* tenderapi-scraper - The data in the Digiwhist Project is provided by a REST API.
 For now it is non public and restricted on project partners.
 This script downloads the data to be imported by the Backend to the Database.
-* Playbook - An ansible install script for server deployment
+* opentender-playbook - An ansible install script for server deployment
+* opentender-docker - An docker based installation for test purposes

 # Installation